chardos/motion_panel/README.md

 ```

 ###Append
-The append method will allow you to add key value Mixpanel array object.
+The append method will allow you to add a key value pair to the Mixpanel array object.
 ```ruby
 Mixpanel.shared_instance.people.append('Roles' => 'Admin')
 ```